AbdullinAM/kex-jb2021-presentation/presentation.md

-% Pandoc presentation example
+% How we tried to improve the KEX in 2021
-% Author
+% Azat Abdullin

 # Title